-The Company has incurred losses and experienced negative operating cash flows since inception and has an accumulated deficit of \$69.6 million as of June 30, 2012.
-The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its product candidates.
-To date, the Company's operations have been funded primarily by issuing equity securities and debt securities.
-On June 27, 2012, the Company completed a public offering of 5,750,000 shares of Common Stock resulting in net proceeds of \$26.5 million.
+The Company has incurred losses and experienced negative operating cash flows since inception and has an accumulated deficit of \$103.7 million as of June 30, 2013.
+The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales from its product candidates.
+To date, the Company's operations have been funded primarily by issuing equity and debt securities.
+For the six months ended June 30, 2013, the Company issued 4,864,757 shares of Common Stock for total net proceeds of \$42.8 million under the Company's 2012 and 2013 ATMs (as defined in Note 9).
+From June 30, 2013 through August 2, 2013, the Company sold an additional 2.2 million shares of Common Stock for net proceeds of \$18.4 million under its 2013 ATM.
+(See Note 9.)

 The Company expects to incur substantial expenditures in the foreseeable future for the research, development and potential commercialization of its product candidates.
-Management believes that cash and cash equivalents on hand are sufficient to sustain operations into the fourth quarter of 2013 based on its existing business plan.
-The Company will require additional financing to develop and obtain regulatory approvals for its product candidates, fund operating losses and, if deemed appropriate, establish manufacturing, sales and marketing capabilities.
-The Company will seek funds through public or private equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.
-Adequate additional funding may not be available to the Company on acceptable terms or at all and any equity financings, if available, will result in dilution to existing stockholders.
+Management believes that cash and cash equivalents on hand are sufficient to sustain operations at least for the next twelve months based on its existing business plan.
+The Company will require additional financing to develop and obtain regulatory approvals for its product candidates, fund operating losses, establish manufacturing, and, if deemed appropriate, sales and marketing capabilities.
+The Company expects that it will seek funds through public or private equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.
+Adequate additional funding may not be available to the Company on acceptable terms or at all.
 The Company's failure to raise capital as and when needed would have a negative impact on its financial condition and its ability to pursue its business strategies.
-If adequate funds are not available to the Company will be required to delay, reduce or eliminate research and development programs.
-The financial statements do not include any adjustments that might result from this uncertainty.
+If adequate funds are not available to the Company will be required to delay, reduce or eliminate research and development programs, and pursue merger or acquisition strategies.